 Mdevcon is a conference by mobile developers, for mobile developers.
 We have two days with multiple tracks, designed in such a way that whether you’re an Android, iOS, Windows or other mobile platform developer, there’s always at least one session that should be of interest.
-The schedule contains many industry experts and can be found here.
 The venue is epic, it’s the 1920′s classic Tuschinski Theater in Amsterdam.
-We expect around 275 attendees.
+We expect around 300 attendees.

 Mdevcon is targeted at developers working with mobile technology.
 There will be talks targeted at a specific platform and talks of a more platform independent nature.
 We welcome independent developers, freelancers and developers working for a company – It doesn’t matter who you are or where you work, if you work with mobile technology you’ll enjoy this conference.

 There’s one place where a mobile developer conference makes perfect sense: Appsterdam.
 Founded by Mike Lee, appsterdam is a growing European community of app developers located in or near Amsterdam.
 Visit the Appsterdam website for more information about this vibrant community of developers or to become a member.
 The conference is open to a world wide audience and we hope it will be an opportunity for many developers to get a sense of the great atmosphere in Appsterdam!